Marketing and Content: The Critical Importance of Consistent Writing Standards

 important-2

-But, as I alluded to before, just having consistent content isn’t good enough.
+But, as we alluded to before, just having consistent content isn’t good enough.
 It’s got to be consistently good content.

 And that’s where we found some problems.
 Only a fraction of the companies we looked at proved able to consistently produce high-quality content across their sites that reached or exceeded our benchmark score of 72 (that’s the minimum score that a company’s content needs to achieve to be effective).
 In fact, only 19 percent of them consistently created high-quality content no matter where in the business it came from.